trunk-io/docs/check/configuration/supported/brakeman.md

 ---
-description: Brakeman: A security scanner for Ruby on Rails applications
+description: Brakeman- A security scanner for Ruby on Rails applications
 ---

 # Brakeman